The Vanished Man

-The Vanished Man is a forensic crime mystery by Jeffery Deaver featuring the quadriplegic criminalist Lincoln Rhyme and his partner Amelia Sachs.
+The Vanished Man is a forensic crime mystery by American writer Jeffery Deaver, featuring the quadriplegic criminalist Lincoln Rhyme and his partner Amelia Sachs.
 It is the fifth novel in the Lincoln Rhyme series, which began with The Bone Collector.

 Plot introduction

 The story centers around a serial killer loose in New York City whose slayings are patterned after illusionist tricks.
 When the killer illusionist uses his tricks to baffle and evade police, forensic expert Lincoln Rhyme and his longtime partner Amelia Sachs are brought in to investigate, setting off a tense cat-and-mouse chase where nothing is as it seems.

 Explanation of the novel's title

 The novel's title is a specific reference to an illusionist trick where a person is made to disappear and then reappear.
 It also alludes to the killer in the novel, who is quite talented at disappearing soon after his crimes are committed.

 Plot

 The plot starts off with an introduction by Malerick, the antagonist in the story.
 Speaking in patter to his imaginary 'Revered Audience', he introduces the first trick he shall perform, The Lazy Hangman.
 The first victim is first cuffed at the hands and a cord is slipped over her neck.
 The other end of the cord is tied to her feet, and as the victim's legs tend to straighten over time, the cord around her neck is tightened and the victim strangles herself.
 However, Malerick is caught after committing the act by two patrol officers and flees the scene.
 The officers corner him in a locked room where he claims to have a hostage.
 They hear a gunshot, but when they charge in they find that the room is empty.
 Lincoln Rhyme is pulled into the case by Lon Sellitto, and through their combined effort, discovers that the killer had escaped from the scene much earlier, using a quick-change technique used by magicians (among other performers).
 The remaining evidence at the scene also points to a professional magician, hence Rhyme decides to rope in yet another civilian consultant: Kara, an aspiring magician.

 Kara helps the team with some insights on the tricks performed by Malerick, and decides to stay on with the investigation.
 At the same time, Malerick has tracked down his next victim for his next trick, Sawing a Woman in Half.
 He escapes the cops closing in using another quick-change.
 The victim was found with a watch smashed at exactly 12 noon.
 (Earlier, a watch was found beside the first victim, the time displayed is 8 a.m.)
 This leads the police to believe that the next victim would be at four in the afternoon, but Kara tells them about misdirection: leading the audience to believe one thing when the performer intends to do another.
 Rhyme investigates the trace evidence found at the scene and believes the next victim will be at Central Park.